wp-plugins/events-manager-extended/readme.txt

 = 3.3.0 =
 * Feature: you can now use "contains" in the conditional tag [events_if]
 * Feature: added #_EVENTID
+* Feature: #URL prefix possible for all placeholders, forces raw_urlencode on it, so you can use it every info in custom links
 * Bugfix: #_CONTACTEMAIL was no longer correctly replaced
 * Bugfix: using #@_{} notation resulted in empty string if end and start date were the same, not intended behaviour ...
 * Bugfix: using #_{} or #@_{} resulted in the minutes being ignored ...